 I was having a chat with the landlady and she told me that the pub had also, many years ago, been used to film an episode of ‘The Chief’.

 As well as meeting some lovely new people , I also met the extremely friendly and handsome ‘Blue’.
 Blue decided that he would rather have a cuddle on my lap than go for a walk.
 He was such a cutie, but he was highly jiggly when I was trying to take a selfie with him.
 I didn’t realise I had left my sunglasses on my head, until filming was over and I attempted the dog selfie.

-Hellthy is being produced by IW Films and directed by Stephen Willis.
+Hellthy is produced by IW Films and directed by Stephen Willis.

 I played Anna-Mary Conklin, in ‘Come into the Garden, Maud’.
-One of two short plays by Noel Coward which were performed together, by The Great Hall Theatre Company from 30th January to 3rd February 2018.
+One of two short plays by Noel Coward, performed together, by The Great Hall Theatre Company.

-Staged at Norwich Assembly House in Norwich, Come into the Garden, Maud was performed ‘in the round’, with an audience on all four sides.
-It was very much a play of firsts for me.
-I hadn’t performed in that configuration before so it was a challenging but fun experience getting to explore using the space and being open to the audience from all angles.
+Come into the Garden, Maud was performed ‘in the round’, with an audience on all four sides.
+I hadn’t performed in that configuration before.
+It was a challenging but fun, exploring the space and being open to the audience on all four sides.